 Overall target, 28,650 people treated, and 986 people trained during the project period however the project reached cumulatively 31,819 people were treated from September 2020 to December 2023.
 Cumulatively 31,819 people were reached through prevention activities, diagnosis, treatment of infected and affected and rehabilitation of clients from September 2020 to December 2023.

 P4014 project has changed the attitude of the public towards ear and hearing health.
 Stakeholders and communities at the beginning of the project could not understand the magnitude of the problem.
-As the project now draws to a close WizEar offices continue to receive calls and messages from people across the country requesting for information as well as services on ear and hearing health.
+As the project has come to an end WizEar offices continue to receive calls and messages from people across the country requesting for information as well as services on ear and hearing health.
 The intensive awareness efforts which were supported financially by the project is now bearing fruits.

 Government hospitals have taken up issues around ear health and screening and treatment of ear infections continues throughout the project health institutions.
 One of the great achievements of the project is the establishment of a vibrant referral system within MOHCC.
 Early detection of ear and hearing problems follow the referral procedures until they reach the tertiary level.
 This is evidenced by the number of children being referred to Sally Mugabe Children’s hospital for paediatric surgeries.
-The completion of Sally Mugabe paediatric theatre has created an ideal environment for vulnerable children who receiving surgical treatment at the institution resulting in permanent life changes to resume normal productive life styles.
+The completion of Sally Mugabe paediatric theatre has created an ideal environment for vulnerable children who are receiving surgical treatment at the institution resulting in permanent life changes to resume normal productive life styles.
 Correction of ear problems is promoting children to resume normal school lessons with the rest of the children which is a positive development.

 Local project partner capacity development